kozzmen/antibot/README.md

 ##How to use (i.e. in a WordPress site)

- 1. Download it and put it in same folder than the script you want to protect (i.e. wp-login.php)
+ 1. Download [antibot.php](https://raw.githubusercontent.com/masterguru/antibot/master/antibot.php "antibot.php raw script") and put it in same folder than the script you want to protect (i.e. wp-login.php)
  2. Edit your php script and add this line on top of it:

   ```php